 Looking to move into aged care, or need some extra help around the home to keep yourself independent?
 Find information here about what subsidies you may be eligible for, what services are available and where you can find help to navigate the system.

-Aged Care Navigators is a free and independent service to help you find your way around the aged care system.
+COTA Victoria’s Care Finder is a free and independent service to help you find your way around the aged care system, specifically within the South East Melbourne Primary Health Network.
 You can receive information about things such as:

 - how to register for and use My Aged Care

 - what the assessment process us

 - what services and supports are available in your area.

 My Aged Care is a national online and phone-based service.
 It can help you to help you find out about aged care and home care services and what services might be best for you.
 My Aged Care also arranges assessments for government subsidies.
 Visit their website or call My Aged Care on 1800 200 422, Monday to Friday 8 am – 8 pm, Saturday 10 am – 2 pm.

 Home Care Services help you stay independent in your own home for longer.
 There are many home care products and services available.
 These can include things like assistance with: